transcom/mymove/README.md

 The above will start the server running and starts the webpack dev server, proxied to our running go server.

-Dependencies are managed by yarn
+Dependencies are managed by yarn.
+To add a new dependency, use `yarn add`

 ### API